onetrueawk/awk/README.md

-The option `--csv` turns on CSV processing of input: fields are separated by commas, fields may be quoted with double-quote (`"`) characters, fields may contain embedded newlines.
+The option `--csv` turns on CSV processing of input: fields are separated by commas, fields may be quoted with double-quote (`"`) characters, quoted fields may contain embedded newlines.
 In CSV mode, `FS` is ignored.

 If no explicit separator argument is provided,